English Level: Beginner, Intermediate

 - I (grow) older.

-Beginner Level: Irregular Verb Exercises with Past Perfect Simple
+Beginner Level: Irregular Verb Exercises with Present Perfect Simple (Past Participle)

 John has had an interesting life.
 He has done many things.